-Administering IRV Elections
+Administering IRV or RCV Elections

-Due the growing popularity of instant runoff voting, a number of jurisdictions have made the switch to running ranked choice elections or are now in the transition process.
+Due to the growing popularity of instant runoff voting, a number of jurisdictions have made the switch to running ranked choice elections or are now in the transition process.
 This has spurred the creation of a number of best practices that can be helpful to other jurisdictions getting ready for IRV.
 Jurisdictions large and small are using new voting equipment, upgrades to existing equipment, hand counts or a combination of these methods to run efficient IRV elections at reasonable costs.

 - Guidelines for Conducting Rank Choice Elections

 - Ranked Choice Ballot Counting Options (March, 2013)

 - IRV & Its Impact on Racial Minorities

 Ranked voting methods, in which voters are allowed to rank candidates in the order of choice, such as instant runoff voting and choice voting, can strengthen election integrity through the use of redundant electronic and paper records of every vote that can be compared through manual audit procedures.
 This provides the ability to perform audits all the way down to the ballot level, rather than only precinct-level audits.
 Although this approach can be applied in non-ranked voting elections, it already is being used in some elections using ranked voting, thereby showcasing an approach that we believe should be the norm for all of our elections.
 We support a modular approach where independent software can be used to review data generated in a verifiably secure, auditable process and then tallied by independent software.
 We focus on election administration with optical scan ballots, as voter-verified paper ballots are rightly becoming the norm in U.S. elections.
 Read the full analysis.